-The Italian administration accepts since March 2015 invoices in electronic format over the Sistema di Interscambio (SdI).
-Italy is thus following the European and lately even worldwide trend of e-invoicing for Business-to-Government (B2G).
+The Italian administration accepts since March 2015 invoices in electronic format (FatturaPA) over the Sistema di Interscambio (SdI).
+Italy is thus following the European (and increasingly global) trend of e-invoicing for Business-to-Government (B2G).
 Certain countries like Denmark have made this process mandatory for now over 10 years, and Latin and South America in particular are enforcing the use of e-invoicing.

 Italy however decided to take it one step further and make e-invoicing mandatory for Business-to-Business (B2B).
 From 1.1.2019, all invoices in Italy will need to be exchanged via Sistema di Interscambio.